eclipse-archived/ceylon-lang.org/blog/2012-10-29-ceylon-m4-analytical-engine.md

 either or both of the JVM or JavaScript.

 Ceylon programs compiled to JavaScript execute on standard JavaScript virtual machines.
 The Ceylon command line distribution and IDE include a launcher for running Ceylon programs on Node.js.

 ### Interoperation with Java

 Interoperation with Java code is robust and well-tested.
-This release fixes a number of bugs and corner cases that affected Java interoperation in the previous release.
-Ceylon now requires Java 7.
+As usual, this release fixes several bugs that affected Java interoperation in the previous release.

 Contrary to previous releases, the JDK is no longer automatically imported, so you need to import the JDK using the modularised JDK